 Cash flow efficiency ratios

-- Free cash ratio helps us conclude if the company will grow in the future.
+- The free cash ratio helps us conclude if the company will grow in the future.
 Through the result of operating cash flow, less dividend paid less capital expenditure over operating cash flow.
 This showed that free cash flow was sufficient to pay dividends and capital expenditures except in 2009, which reflected a -8.3 percent.

 - Capital expenditure ratio measures company sustainability in maintaining their assets.
 By using the result of operating cash flow over capital expenditure for the period.

 - Total debt ratio measures company efficiency, from the result of operating cash flow over total liabilities.
-The first five results showed an up and down trend with the growth ratio of 20.1 percent, -55.3, 34.1, and 0.64.
+The first five results showed an up and downtrend with the growth ratio of 20.1 percent, -55.3, 34.1, and 0.64.
 The more capital a company has (the assets) compared to debt (the liabilities), the less leveraged or stronger equity position it is said to have.
 The more debt compared to assets a company has, the more highly it is leveraged.
-Herein the company reflected that it has a total liabilities than their operating cash flow, so they are highly leveraged.
+Herein the company reflected that it has a total of liabilities than their operating cash flow, so they are highly leveraged.

-- Current coverage ratio measures how much cash available after paying all its current debt.
+- The current coverage ratio measures how much cash available after paying all its current debt.
 It can determine through cash flow from operating less dividend over current liabilities.
-This showed a growth ratio of 38.2 percent, -63.2, 63.6 and -6.2, with trending a dip down twice in 2009 and 2011.
-However, only in 2008, it has a favorable coverage ratio that is more than 1:1 or a 100 percent greater showing that the company can repay all debt within one year.
+This showed a growth ratio of 38.2 percent, -63.2, 63.6, and -6.2, with trending a dip down twice in 2009 and 2011.
+However, only in 2008, it has a favorable coverage ratio that is more than 1:1 or 100 percent greater showing that the company can repay all debt within one year.
 With regards to the current coverage, in broad terms, the higher the coverage ratio, the better the ability of the enterprise to fulfill its obligations to its lenders.
 This means the company’s current liabilities were more than the operating cash flow after paying off dividends.
-Therefore, cash flow from operation was not sufficient for their current obligations.
+Therefore, cash flow from the operation was not sufficient for their current obligations.

 Written by Nelly